-The above steps will lead to creation of BADUSB and this USB can be used to hack and do penetration testing.
-You can also create BADSD card which can used in phones and tablets to hack them.
+The above steps will lead to the creation of BADUSB.
+Now this USB can be used to hack and do penetration testing.
+You can also create a BADSD card which can used in phones and tablets to hack them.
 You can find in internet the video of information security solutions researchers showing how to modify the firmware of the SD card and inject malware into them.

 1.2.
 USB Rubber Ducky or UKI (USB Key Injector)

-Instead of creating your own firmware USB you can also buy USB that are sold in markets like USB Rubber Ducky or UKI (USB Key Injector).
-You can learn more USB Key Injector and USB Rubber Ducky in information security training of International Institute of Cyber Security.
+Instead of creating your own firmware USB, you can also buy USBs that are sold in markets like USB Rubber Ducky or UKI (USB Key Injector).
+You can learn more about USB Key Injector and USB Rubber Ducky in the information security training of the International Institute of Cyber Security.

 1.3 Teensy micro controller board

 Using a Teensy micro controller board with various types of software in order to imitate HID devices is the most traditional method.
-You can learn more about teensy in ethical hacking training.
+You can learn more about the teensy micro controller board in our ethical hacking training.

 2. GHOST USB Malware

-How to protect yourself from BADUSB, USB Rubber Ducky kind of devices
+How to protect yourself from BADUSB and USB Rubber Ducky kind of devices

 1. Connect only USB devices from vendors you know and trusted USB devices.
-For critical infrastructure like nuclear power plants and Oil Rigs, use devices which have firmware signed and secured by vendor in case somebody tries to break the firmware the devices will not work.
+For critical infrastructure like nuclear power plants and Oil Rigs, use devices which have firmware signed and are secured by a vendor, so in case somebody tries to break the firmware the devices will not work.